nyummvc/Cross-Safe/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-python 3.5
+* python 3.5
-tensorflow >= 1.4
+* tensorflow >= 1.4
-matplotlib
+* matplotlib
-scikit-learn
+* scikit-learn
+* jupyter notebook (IPython)

 ## How to Use
 * Clone the repo to somewhere.
 Refer this folder as `$ROOT`
-* Download the Pedestrain Dataset, and store it in a directory `$data`.
-(Note: both image files and label files live in `$data`.
+* Download the Pedestrain Dataset, and store it in a directory `$ROOT/data`.
+(Note: both image files and label files live in `$ROOT/data`.
 An image file and its corresponding label file shall have a same name).
 * Follow the ipython notebook file `cf_data_pack.ipynb` to pack and organize the dataset.
 * Follow the ipython notebook file `cf_gt_encode.ipynb` to encode the ground truth labels.
 * Follow the ipython notebook file `cf_mdoel.ipynb` to train, test the model. (training and testing configurations are in `config.py`).